savannahostrowski/savannah.dev/content/about.md

 **I work at FastAPI Labs**

-As of October 2025, I work at [FastAPI Labs](https://fastapilabs.com/) to help build the future of deploying FastAPI applications.
-I'm excited to work on developer tools that improve the experience for Python developers, especially those using FastAPI.
+As of October 2025, I work at [FastAPI Labs](https://fastapilabs.com/) helping build the future of deploying and managing FastAPI applications 🚀.
 You can read more about my decision to join the team in my [blog post](https://savannah.dev/posts/a-new-chapter/).

 ## Fun facts and other non-tech stuff